WordPress/HelpHub/CONTRIBUTING.md

 #### Import database

-For now we have two ways for importing database from staging site - via [Importer](#importer) and via [Duplicator](#duplicator)
+For now, we have two ways for importing database from staging site - via [Importer](#importer) and via [Duplicator](#duplicator)

 ##### Importer

 Database from staging site is located in `wp-content/staging-database` folder.
 There you can find database files for WordPress Importer, Widget Importer & Exporter, Duplicator and UpdraftPlus.

-To import database using the WordPress Importer from within the `/wp-admin` of your local site, follow these steps:
+To import the database using the WordPress Importer from within the `/wp-admin` of your local site, follow these steps:

 1. Go to: `Tools -> Import` and click "Install Now" under WordPress at the bottom.
 This will install the WordPress Importer.
 2. Click "Run Importer"